jym16/jym16.github.io/_pages/about.md

 Jun Yamamoto is a PhD student at the Department of Network and Data Science at the Central European University in Vienna, Austria, with a passion for complex networks and statistical physics.

-He is expected to earn his Master of Science degree in September 2023 and holds a Bachelor of Engineering in Applied Physics from Hokkaido University earned in March 2022.
+He earned his Master of Science degree in Mathematics at Queen Mary University of London in October 2023 and holds a Bachelor of Engineering in Applied Physics from Hokkaido University earned in March 2022.

 His research experience includes conducting multifractal analyses on structures of fractal scale-free networks and studying the node dynamics of higher-order networks with triadic interactions.
+He currently works on physical networks and networks of networks.
 See the [publications page](/publications/) for more details.

 In addition to his academic pursuits, he has professional experience as a data scientist specializing in network analysis.